Cancer Treatment

 Is cancer treatment CRA eligible?

 Yes.
-Cancer treatment qualifies under multiple METC provisions in the Income Tax Act, including medical services by practitioners, hospital services, and prescribed drugs.
+Cancer treatment qualifies under multiple provisions of the Income Tax Act: medical services under paragraph 118.2(2)(a), hospital services under (e), and prescribed drugs under (n).

 Can I claim cancer treatment through my HSA?